 The school continued to grow through the 1990s and 2000s as more Tidewater families sought to educate their children through the Principle Approach® method.
 In 2011, StoneBridge consolidated the Lower School to our present-day campus.
 And in 2015, the school purchased this property from the church they had been renting from for more than 25 years.

-Today, Dr. Adam’s “one-year adventure in education” has morphed into an enrollment of close to 400 students with room to grow to a healthy 450 students.
+Today, Dr. Adam’s “one-year adventure in education” has morphed into an enrollment of close to 450 students with room still to grow.